 Google also supports this idea, stating that, on average, for every $1 spent on Google Adwords, businesses earned $2 back.
 What’s more, if your local business provides information online that people find helpful, 3 out of 4 will also visit your physical store.

 If done right, SEM can earn you a 100% ROI.
 That isn’t easy to achieve with other marketing strategies.
+It can also generate valuable insights into customer behavior based on the interactions made by the people who click through to your site.
+You can learn more about how to empower sales teams with data at Dealfront.

 2) Social Media Marketing